Did you know that microgreens are considered superfoods? If you haven’t planted yet microgreens seeds indoors, then now is the right time to do so.

 Viparspectra V300 is a plug-and-play grow light that is very easy to use.
 You can hang it in the kitchen and grow your microgreens under it.

-The overall light that Viparspectra V300 emits is purple, a feature that makes it problematic for some growers.
+The overall light that Viparspectra V300 emits is purplish in color, a feature that makes it problematic for some growers.

-But the device retails at a very affordable price and it’s perfect for starters.
+But the device retails at a very affordable price and it is perfect for starters.
+So if you are just starting out or still testing the waters in indoor gardening, we recommend getting the LED grow light Viparspectra V300.
 You can get your Viparspectra V300 here.

 2. MARS HYDRO TS 600 LED